 For reasons of uniformity, Adobe's Times Roman font should be used.
-In LATEX2e this is accomplished by putting in the preamble.
+In LAT_EX2e, this is accomplished by putting in the preamble.
+If Times Roman is unavailable, use Computer Modern Roman (IAT_EXe 's default).
+Note that the latter is about 10% less dense than Adobe's Times Roman font.